-Minor Surge - An acute increase in demand for critical care services, up to 15% beyond the normal capacity (>100% and <115%), where response is localized to an individual hospital.
+Minor Surge - An acute increase in demand for critical care services, up to 15% beyond the normal capacity that is localized to an individual hospital.

-Moderate Surge - A larger increase (≥115%) in demand for critical services, that impacts on a LHIN level, where an organized response at the LHIN/regional network level is required.
+Moderate Surge - A larger increase in demand than a minor surge for critical services that impacts on a region.